bitnami-labs/sealed-secrets/README.md

 asymmetrically encrypted `Secret`.

-The controller looks for a cluster-wide private/public key pair on startup, and generates a new key pair if not found.
+The controller looks for a cluster-wide private/public key pair on startup, and generates a new 4096 bit (by default) RSA key pair if not found.
 The key is persisted in a regular `Secret` in the same namespace as the controller.
 The public key portion of this (in the form of a self-signed certificate) should be made publicly available to anyone